 If KPMG processes personal information about you, you have the following rights:

 - Access and correction: you have the right to access to that data.
 This is sometimes called a ‘Subject Access Request’.
-If we agree that we are obliged to provide personal information to you, we will provide it to you free of charge.
+If the applicable legislation requires us to provide personal information to you, we will provide it to you free of charge.
 Before providing personal information to you, we may ask for proof of identity and sufficient information about your interactions with us that we can locate your personal information.
 If the information we hold about you is incorrect, you are entitled to ask us to correct any inaccuracies in the personal information.

 - Other Rights: in addition, you may have rights to have your information deleted if we are keeping it too long, have its processing restricted in certain circumstances and/or to obtain copies of information we hold about you in electronic form.

 You can make a request or exercise these rights by contacting KPMG at email@example.com, outlining the purpose for which your contacts have been provided to us, and we will make all reasonable and practical efforts to comply with your request, so long as it is consistent with applicable law and professional standards.